 The Role of Short Term Loan in AT Acquisition

-The PaTTAN Short Term Loan (STL) program, a lending library of assistive technology (AT) kits available to local educational agencies (LEA), for a trial period of four to six weeks.
+The PaTTAN Short Term Loan (STL) program is a lending library of assistive technology (AT) kits available to local educational agencies (LEA) for a trial period of four to six weeks.

 Who is eligible to borrow?
 Pennsylvania educators employed or contracted by an intermediate unit, school district, charter school, approved private school, or state early intervention program (county infant/toddler early intervention program or MAWA preschool early intervention program) can borrow from the STL program.
 Educators are encouraged to conduct AT trials with the participation of the child’s/student’s multidisciplinary team, including families, in the decision-making process.

 What types of kits are available?
 AT kit categories include:

 AT for Augmentative/Alternative Communication (AAC)

 AT for Blindness/Visual Impairment

 AT for Computer Access

 AT for Switch Access/Environmental Access